faeezshaikh/awsDev/readme.txt

 1. Start Android Virtual Device from AVD manager (either standalone or from android studio)

-2. Install the apk in the emulator using this command:
-~/Android/~platform-tools/adb install yourfile.apk
+2 While Genymotion is running, run 'sudo ionic run android'.
+This will install in Genymotion.
+  Choose 'Custom Phone' option in Genymotion

 3. For Screenshots, Android Studio --> DDMS --> Select emulator --> Camera icon.

+Not Necessary - Install the apk in the emulator using this command:
+/Users/faeezshaikh/Library/Android/sdk/platform-tools/adb install <yourfile.apk>